enelson111/Data4910Final/README.md

 ))
 ```

-## Required Data Files
+## Required Data Files (Optional)

-Place the following CSV files in the **same directory** as the R script:
+Place the following CSV files in the **same directory** as the R script for default functionality:

 * `world_bank_development_indicators.csv`
 * `AB_US_2020.csv`
 * `AB_US_2023.csv`

-> **Note:** The app will run with dummy data if files are missing, but for full functionality, ensure all three files are present.
+> **Note:** The app will run with dummy data if files are missing.
+You can also upload your own WDI data through the app interface.

 ---